Trump sent 4 tweets on the Sally Yates hearing. Not one of them was entirely accurate.

 (CNN)Between 6:41 p.m. and 6:50 p.m.
-ET Monday night, President Donald Trump sent four tweets focused oh the Senate subcommittee hearing on Russia's meddling into the 2016 election that featured testimony from former acting Attorney General Sally Yates and former Director of National Intelligence James Clapper.
+ET Monday night, President Donald Trump sent four tweets focused on the Senate subcommittee hearing on Russia's meddling into the 2016 election that featured testimony from former acting Attorney General Sally Yates and former Director of National Intelligence James Clapper.

 The four-tweet barrage shows just how closely Trump is monitoring the ongoing congressional investigation into ties between members of his 2016 presidential campaign and Russian intelligence officials.
 The quartet of tweets is also a window into how Trump hears what he wants to hear and disregards the rest.
 He creates his own reality for himself and his followers.